kooguma/android-assginments/README.md

 # android-assginments
 -----
 ## Assginment 1: UI Design
-requirements:
+features:
-- the dashboard UI
+- the dashboard UI to show news and posters of the club
 - the profile UI with sign-in,sign-out and registering
-- the UI for exploring trainers and training classes
+- the discouver UI for exploring trainers and training classes
 ------
 ## Screenshot
 ![](/screenshot/gymclub.gif)